1.12 Allegations against Persons who work with Children (including Staff, Carers and Volunteers)

 There may be up to three strands in considering a concern or an allegation:

-If an allegation relating to a child is made about a person who undertakes paid or unpaid care of vulnerable adults, consideration should be given to the possible need to alert those who manage her / him in that role.
+If an allegation relating to a child is made about a person who undertakes paid or unpaid care of vulnerable adults, consideration should be given to the possible need to alert those who manage them in that role.

 These procedures can also be applied if a complaint or an allegation is made against a person in relation to their work with adult service users, which causes concern about the welfare of an adult service user's children.